Skip to Content

 OpenAI CodexAuto-configured via codex mcp add

-GitHub CopilotManual config needed; skills installed
+GitHub CopilotManual config needed; adds AGENTS.md guidance

-Workflow Skills
+Workflow Guidance

 Available Tools